mmyang/static-timeline-generator/README.md

 }
 ```

-You would then use `color: yourcolorhere` in the content.js file.
+You would then use `color: yourcolorhere` in the data.js file.

 Replace the images in the `src/img` folder to customize the page [favicon](https://blog.hubspot.com/website/what-is-a-favicon) and [OpenGraph image](https://blog.hubspot.com/marketing/open-graph-tags-facebook-twitter-linkedin).

 ## Deploy

-Once you run `npm run-script buld`, you will see a `_site` directory containing static HTML/CSS/JS files with your site content.
+Once you run `npm run-script build`, you will see a `_site` directory containing static HTML/CSS/JS files with your site content.
 You can now use any static site hosting to deploy these files!

 ### GitHub pages